-Specifying Trusted CA Certificates for HTTPS-Java Runtime

-CA certificate format

-CA certificates must be provided in Java keystore format.

-CA certificate deployment in the Artix configuration file

-To deploy one or more trusted root CAs for the HTTPS transport (Java runtime), perform the following steps:

-- Assemble the collection of trusted CA certificates that you want to deploy.
-The trusted CA certificates could be obtained from public CAs or private CAs (for details of how to generate your own CA certificates, see "Set Up Your Own CA" on page 182).
-The trusted CA certificates can be in any format that is compatible with the Java keystore utility-for example, PEM format.
-All you need are the certificates themselves-the private keys and passwords are not required. - Given a CA certificate, cacert.pem, in PEM format, you can add the certificate to a JKS truststore (or create a new truststore) by entering the following command:

-'''

-keytool -import -file cacert.pem -alias CAAlias -keystore truststore.jks -storepass StorePass

-'''

-Where CAAlias is a convenient tag that enables you to access this particular CA certificate using the keytool utility.
-The file, truststore.jks, is a keystore file containing CA certificates-if this file does not already exist, the keytool utility will create it.
-The storePass password provides access to the keystore file, truststore.jks.

-3. Repeat step 2 as necessary, to add all of the CA certificates to the truststore file, truststore.jks.

-Edit the relevant XML configuration files to specify the location of the truststore file.
-You need to include the sec:trustManagers element in the configuration of the relevant HTTPS ports.

-For example, you would configure a client port as follows:

-Where the type attribute specifes that the truststore uses the JKS keystore implementation and storePass is the password needed to access the truststore.jks keystore.

-Configure a server port as follows:

-WARNING: The directory containing the truststores (for example, x509Deploy/truststores/) should be a secure directory (that is, writable only by the administrator).

-Specifying Trusted CA Certificates for HTTPS-C++ Runtime
+Specifying Trusted CA Certificates for HTTPS

-CA certificate format

-CA certificates must be provided in Privacy Enhanced Mail (PEM) format.

-The PEM format is a proprietary format.
-You can use the OpenssI command-line tools to convert certificates to and from the PEM format.
-For example, to convert a CA file, ca.der, from DER format to PEM format, use the following openss1 command:

-openssl x509 -inform DER -outform PEM -in ca.der -out ca.pem Where ca.pem is the converted PEM format file.

-CA certificate deployment in the Artix configuration file

-To deploy one or more trusted root CAs for the HTTPS transport (C++ runtime), perform the following steps (the procedure for client and server applications is the same):

-- Assemble the collection of trusted CA certificates that you want to deploy.
-The trusted CA certificates could be obtained from public CAs or private CAs (for details of how to generate your own CA certificates, see "Set Up Your Own CA" on page 182).
+CA certificate format The com exan the f ertificates must be provided in Privacy Enhanced Mail (PEM) format.
+PEM format is a proprietary format.
+You can use the OpenssI mand-line tools to convert certificates to and from the PEM format.
+For nple, to convert a CA file, ca.der, from DER format to PEM format, use following openss1 command: uss1 x509 -inform DER -outform PEM -in ca.der -out ca.pem ere ca.pem is the converted PEM format file.
+CA certificate deployment in the Artix configuration file To deploy one or more trusted root CAs for the HTTPS transport (C+ + runtime), perform the following steps (the procedure for client and server applications is the same): 1.
+Assemble the collection of trusted CA certificates that you want to deploy.
+The trusted CA certificates could be obtained from public CAs or private CAs (for details of how to generate your own CA certificates, see "Set Up Your Own CA" on page 141).
 The trusted CA certificates should be in PEM format.
-All you need are the certificates themselves-the private keys and passwords are not required. - Organize the CA certificates into a collection of CA list files.
-For example, you might create three CA list files as follows:
+All you need are the certificates themselves-the private keys and passwords are not required.
+2. Organize the CA certificates into a collection of CA list files.
+For example, you might create three CA list files as follows: X509Deploy/trusted_ca_lists/ca_list01.pem X509Deploy/trusted_ca_lists/ca_list02.pem X509Deploy/trusted_ca_lists/ca_list03.pem Each CA list file consists of a concatenated list of CA certificates in PEM format.

-'''

-X509Deploy/trusted_ca_lists/ca_list01.pem

-X509Deploy/trusted_ca_lists/ca_list02.pem

-X509Deploy/trusted_ca_lists/ca_list03.pem

-'''

-Each CA list file consists of a concatenated list of CA certificates in PEM format.
 A CA list file can be created using a simple file concatenation operation.
-For example, if you have two CA certificate files, ca_cert01.pem and ca_cert02.pem, you could combine them into a single CA list file, ca_list01.pem, with the following command:
+For example, if you have two CA certificate files, ca_cert01.pem and ca_cert02.pem, you could combine them into a single CA list file, ca_list01.pem, with the following command: Windows copy X509CA\ca\ca_cert01.pem + X509CA\ca\ca_cert02.pem X509Deploy\trusted ca lists\ca list01.pem cat X509CA/ca/ca_cert01.pem X509CA/ca/ca_cert02.pem >> X509Deploy/trusted_ca_lists/ca_list01.pem The CA certificates are organized as lists as a convenient way of grouping related CA certificates together.

-'''

-copy X509CA\ca\ca_cert01.pem +

-X509CA\ca\ca_cert02.pem

-X509Deploy\trusted ca lists\ca list01.pem

-'''

-cat X509CA/ca/ca_cert01.pem X509CA/ca/ca_cert02.pem >> X509Deploy/trusted_ca_lists/ca_list01.pem The CA certificates are argumized as lists as a convenient way of

-The CA certificates are organized as lists as a convenient way of grouping related CA certificates together.
+UNIX